BEagle1984/silverback/docs/concepts/broker/outbound.md

 public async Task CancelOrder(int orderId)
 {
-    // You can change database here
+    // You can use _dbContext to update/insert entities here

     await _publisher.PublishAsync(new OrderCancelledEvent
     {